mysosnovskaya/data-bus-experiments/README.md

 ### Results

-All the results (an output of the lscpu utility and result files of the program) are stored in `results` directory.
+All the results (an output of the lscpu utility and result files of the program) are stored in `execution-statistics/results` directory.

 ## Run tbb for generated set of jobs

 ### Description

 The program generates sets of jobs (with different partial order types and different amount of jobs in the sets) and runs all jobs from each set with using tbb.
 The output files contain information about duration of execution of all jobs from each set.

 ### Run